waldronmatt/groundwork/packages/lit-override/README.md

 The two utilities, `injectStyles` and `injectTemplate`, leverage Lit's internals to inject styles and markup.

-The `injectStyles` utility will use the `adoptedStylesheets` API to append styles and fall back to appending a `<style>` tag injected with the styles to the element root if browsers do not support the API.
-This behavior matches the Lit library.
+The `injectStyles` utility will use the `adoptedStylesheets` API to append styles.

 The `injectTemplate` utility will create and append a `<template>` tag injected with the markup to the element root.
 It is up to the component (`lit-override` or your own component) to support `template` detection and rendering it using Lit's `template` directive.